imanghafoori1/laravel-widgetize/README.md

 #### So, How to fight against those ? ;(
 >__The main idea is simple, Instead of one controller method to handle all widgets of the page, Each widget should have it's own `controller class`, `view partial`, `view presenter class` and `cache config`, isolated from others.__
 >That's it !! :)
->This idea originally comes from the client-side js frameworks and is something new in server-side world.
+>This idea originally comes from the client-side js frameworks and is somewhat new in server-side world.

 ###Ok, but How this package is going to help us ? (@_@)